 The fascinating 213-acre Fosterfields Living Historical Farm transports visitors back to the late 1800s, when it was Charles Foster’s gentleman’s farm.
 Costumed docents answer questions and do their farm chores the old-fashioned way, while teaching visitors about raising animals and growing vegetables.
 Explore the 1920s farmhouse and the Foster family’s 1854 Gothic revival-style mansion, The Willows (which was built by Paul Revere’s grandson).

-This New Jersey and National Register Historic Site bridges the gap between history and modern life in an interactive way.
-The intriguing Caroline Foster, Charles’ daughter, donated several personal belongings to the living museum, including her personal vintage car collection (now the interactive Transportation Exhibit).
+This New Jersey State and National Register Historic Site bridges the gap between history and modern life in an interactive way.
+The intriguing Caroline Foster, Charles’ daughter, donated several personal belongings to the museum, including her personal vintage car collection (now the interactive Transportation Exhibit).

 Of Special Note: